davidkabiito/Sentitel/Annotation/guidelines.md

 ### Aspect ###

 Aspect (A) is a label that is given to the opinion expressed for a target telecom.
 Aspects will be selected from a provided list.
 For each identified telecom, one or more (or none) aspects can be identified based on the context of the sentence they appear in.
-The aspect can be selected from the following list: sim card registration, calls, data, billing, customer service, mobile money and general.
+The aspect can be selected from the following list: _sim card registration, calls, data, billing, customer service, mobile money and general_.
 The aspect general describes a general feeling about a telecom without reference to a specific aspect.
 Sample reviews are provided below:

 * '**@africellUG** Thank you africell uganda'